alexandr-efimov/java-design-patterns/gang-of-four-patterns/creational/abstract-factory/README.md

 to enforce this constraint.
 - you want to provide a class library of products, and you want to reveal just their interfaces, not their implementations.

-## Consequences
-The Abstract Factory pattern has the following benefits and liabilities:
-- It isolates concrete classes.
-- It makes exchanging product families easy.
-- It promotes consistency among products.
-- Supporting new kinds of products is difficult(CONS).
-Extending abstract factories to produce new kinds of Products isn't easy.
-That's because the AbstractFactory interface fixes the set of products that can be created.